The 100 most expensive football transfers of all time

 Ready for some more trivia?
 Lovely.
 Nicolas Pepe is the most expensive African player of all time, although that is much to his chagrin... and to Arsenal's.

-South Korean international Kim Min-Jae is the most expensive Asian player of all time: he moved from Napoli to Bayern Munich for €50m in 2023.
+South Korean international Kim Min-Jae is the most expensive Asian player of all time: he moved from Napoli to Bayern Munich for €50m in 2023 (though Wirtz' move to Merseyside toppled him from the top 100.
 North America has just one representative in the top 100 transfers list, meanwhile, via USA international Christian Pulisic's move from Borussia Dortmund to Chelsea in 2019.

 Over half of the top 100 transfers have been moves for players aged 21 to 25.
 Leny Yoro is the youngest entrant: he was 18 when he left Lille to join Manchester United last year.